makrai/notes/wiegreffe2102-teach-explain.md

     those identified by Camburu+ [21], Brahman+ [18] that remain after filter?
 * structured explanations have been intentionally collected (see Table 5; §3).
   * acknowledge structure as inherent to explaining the tasks they investigate.
-  * [ GLUCOSE ; 85] takes the matter further, arguing that explanations should
-    not be entirely free-form.
+  * [GLUCOSE ; 85] takes the matter further, arguing that explanations should not be entirely free-form.
-*, we recommend running pilot studies to explore how people define and generate explanations for a task
+* we recommend running pilot studies to explore how people define and generate explanations for a task
   * If they reveal that informative human explanations are nat structured, incorporating the structure in the annotation scheme is useful